Business Data Group's role in helping to fight economic crime in the UK.

 After years of campaigning, Business Data Group and other members of the Robust campaign group welcomed the announcement of the Economic Crime (Transparency and Enforcement) Bill in March 2022 along with proposed reforms to Companies House.

-Commissioned by campaign group Robust, the poll of business decision makers in the UK’s SMEs identified that more than three quarters (76%) of those surveyed believe money laundering is having a damaging effect on the UK’s business reputation, with 34% responding that it is “very damaging.”
+Aware that economic crime in the UK was out of control, the Robust campaign group commissioned a YouGov poll of business decision-makers in UK SMEs which identified that more than three quarters (76%) of people surveyed believed that money laundering was having a damaging impact on the UK’s business reputation, with 34% of people responding to say that it was “very damaging.”

-Robust is calling for greater defences against money laundering, and advocates enhanced due diligence checks at Companies House, bringing the UK’s public registrar under current EU legislation.
+Spearheaded by Richard Osborne, Robust called for greater defences against money laundering, advocating enhanced due diligence checks at Companies House and bringing the UK’s public registrar under current EU legislation.

 would pay an additional fee (around £2) for more robust checking procedures by Companies House.